La Crosse | Page 3 | Western Technical College

 Western's Landscape Horticulture program is designed for people who are passionate about plants, landscaping, and the intricate world of horticulture.
 Our program blends theoretical knowledge and practical experience, ensuring you not only grasp the essential concepts but also master the hands-on skills crucial in the field.
 Deep dive into plant identification and taxonomy, explore plant biology and greenhouse operations, and become a landscape transformation and design expert.
 Our courses cover a variety of topics integral to horticulture.
 You will engage in interactive workshops, scenario-based learning, and real-world projects, providing a holistic and immersive learning experience.

 Your time in our program will challenge and enrich your understanding of plants and their environments.
-You'll learn to navigate the complexities of plant care, pest management, and sustainable landscaping practices, equiping you to create flourishing landscaptes in harmony with nature.
+You'll learn to navigate the complexities of plant care, pest management, and sustainable landscaping practices, equipping you to create flourishing landscapes in harmony with nature.
 We also explore advanced horticulture techniques, landscape site assessments, and the intricacies of retail greenhouse management, preparing you for a successful career in the horticultural industry.
 Our courses on soil science and sustainable landscape design add depth to your knowledge, ensuring a well-rounded education.
 By the end of the program, you will have transformed your passion for plants into practical skills and knowledge, ready to make a significant impact in the world of landscape horticulture.

 Career Cluster: